Unfiled Tax Returns

 The willful failure to file a tax return is a federal crime.
 The IRS has the power to impose stiff fines and penalties, including imprisonment, on U.S. taxpayers who willfully fail to file their federal tax returns.
 When the IRS catches up with a taxpayer who has failed to file a tax return and owes money to the government, the taxpayer will be required to pay the taxes due along with a substantial fine and interest on the total amount owed.

 While many taxpayers do not file their federal returns because they think they will be unable to pay what they owe, failing to file a return is big mistake.
 In fact, in most situations the penalties for not filing your tax return are much harsher than the penalties for not paying the taxes due.
 Additionally, the IRS offers options for individuals and businesses that do not have the financial means to cover their entire federal tax obligation.
 These options include entering into an installment agreement with the IRS or making an offer in compromise (OIC).
 An OIC is an agreement between the taxpayer and IRS which allows the taxpayer to settle an outstanding tax liability by paying an agreed-upon reduced amount.
 Making an OIC is a complicated and time-intensive process.
-The attorneys at Thorn Law Group can review your situation to determine whether the IRS Offer in Compromise program is appropriate for your situation.
+The attorneys at US International Tax Advisors can review your situation to determine whether the IRS Offer in Compromise program is appropriate for your situation.

 Failure-to-File Penalties